Stettler, Alberta

-Stettler is a town in east-central Alberta, Canada that is surrounded by the County of Stettler No. 6.
-The town is nicknamed "The Heart of Alberta".
+Stettler is a town in east-central Alberta, Canada, that is surrounded by the County of Stettler No. 6.

 History

 Stettler was founded in 1905 and was named after Swiss immigrant Carl Stettler, who also founded a settlement east of the town at Blumenau, as well as being influential in the nearby community of Castor.
 He also served on the first Town Council of Stettler.

+Stettler was the site of the worst mass murders in Alberta history in 1959, when Robert Raymond Cook killed his father, stepmother, and their three children.
+The crime also led to the last execution in Alberta, when Cook was hanged in 1960.

 Geography

 Climate

 Stettler experiences a humid continental climate (Köppen climate classification Dfb).